swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 ### Custom memory allocation

-Note: The same allocated raw memory cannot be used both for this custom memory allocation case and for the C buffer case above because the C buffer binds the allocated memory to an element type.
-Binding the type applies to the allocation lifetime and requries that the allocated raw memory is always initialized to the same type.
+Note: The same allocated raw memory cannot be used for this custom memory allocation case and diretcly used for the C buffer case above because the C buffer conceptually binds the allocated memory to an element type by writing via a typed pointer without reinitializing the memory via a raw pointer.
+The same allocated memory cannot be accessed via a pointer of one type, then reinitialized using a typed pointer of an unrelated type.

 ```swift
 var freePtr: UnsafeMutableRawPointer? = nil